docker/docs/network/ipvlan.md

 ## Dual stack IPv4 IPv6 IPvlan L3 mode

-**Example:** IPvlan L3 Mode Dual Stack IPv4/IPv6, Multi-Subnet w/ 802.1q Vlan Tag:118
+**Example:** IPvlan L3 Mode Dual Stack IPv4/IPv6, Multi-Subnet w/ 802.1q VLAN Tag:118

 As in all of the examples, a tagged VLAN interface does not have to be used.
 The sub-interfaces can be swapped with `eth0`, `eth1`, `bond0` or any other valid